chiangwe/GMHODDI/README.md

 - Drug combination: it is provided as a CSR format.
 Each line is a drug combination and each number in a line corresponds to drugs that the combination contains.
 - Co-medication features: it is provided as a dense matrix.
 Each line is a row in the matrix and each number in a line corresponds to each column in the matrix.

-"Kernel_GraphMatching.py", "Kernel_DrugSimilarity.py" and "Kernel_CommonDrugs.py" take inputs of single drug similarity and drug combianation.
+"Kernel_GraphMatching.py", "Kernel_DrugSimilarity.py" and "Kernel_CommonDrugs.py" take inputs of single drug similarities and drug combianations.
 "SDS_CoMed.py" takes the input of co-medication features.

 # Usage